Practice Area

 • Traditional Classroom: ½-day

-• Virtual Instructor-led: One 3-hour session or Two 90 minute sessions
+• Virtual Instructor-led: One 3-hour session or Two 90-minute sessions

 The global pandemic forced organizations all over the world to quickly adopt the technologies and practices of virtual work.
 Making the transition from a fully — or mostly — remote workforce to a hybrid work-from-home (WFH) model, however, requires us to truly rethink the design of work across the axes of place and time.
 This paradigm shift involves factoring in individual preferences and competencies as well as team needs and job-related productivity drivers.
 It also introduces some new challenges with regard to diversity, equity, and inclusion.